voukatas/Commander/README.md

   exit
     Bye Bye!

+Sessions:

+  sessions server arg
+    Controls a session handler.
+    arg: can have the following values: 'start' or 'stop' sessions select arg
+    Select in which session to attach.
+    arg: the index from the 'sessions list' result sessions list
+    Displays the availiable sessions

 ```

 Special attention should be given to the 'find active agents' command.
 This command deletes all the tables and creates them again.
 It might sound scary but it is not, at least that is what i believe :P